obsidianmd/obsidian-help/en/User interface/Appearance.md

 ### Custom themes

-You can the appearance of Obsidian by using custom [[themes]].
+You can the appearance of Obsidian by using [[themes|custom themes]].
 You can browse hundreds of community-made themes by going to **Settings → Appearance**, then click **Manage** to view and install themes.

 You can also [create your own theme](https://docs.obsidian.md/Themes/App+themes/Build+a+theme), and tweak themes using [[CSS snippets]].

-### Translucency

-You can make the window translucent by enabling this option in the settings appearance tab.
-Currently this option is only available for Windows and macOS.

-There's a known issue under Windows where dragging the window is extremely slow when translucency is enabled.
-This is due to a Windows bug.
-A GitHub issue tracking the status of a fix can be found here: https://github.com/riverar/sample-win32-acrylicblur/issues/2

 ### Custom app icon

-You can change the Obsidian app icon.
-If you're unsure where to begin, explore Obsidian's default icon editor featured on [our blog](https://obsidian.md/blog/new-obsidian-icon/).
-This feature is currently only available in the Obsidian desktop app.
+You can change the app icon of the Obsidian desktop app.
+Try the icon editor featured on [our blog](https://obsidian.md/blog/new-obsidian-icon/) to customize the icon colors to your liking.

 To change the Obsidian app icon, follow these steps: